 Also, there are no lock-ins, and you can make withdrawals at any time.
 You’ll need to convert your USD into SGD first – easily done right in your Chocolate Finance app.

-Best of all, just like your SGD account, your USD account is also covered by the Chocolate Finance Top-up Programme, where during the Qualifying Period, if they don’t make the target returns for your first US$50k (currently 4.6% p.a. on the first US$20,000, 4.2% p.a. on the next US$30,000, and a target 4.2% p.a. on amounts thereafter), they top up the difference.
+Best of all, just like your SGD account, your USD account is also covered by the Chocolate Finance Top-up Programme, where during the Qualifying Period, if they don’t make the target returns for your first US$50k (currently 4.1% p.a. on the first US$20,000, 3.8% p.a. on the next US$30,000, and up to 3.8% p.a. on amounts thereafter), they top up the difference.

 Don’t miss out on happy returns

-In case you’re unaware, Chocolate Finance is a fund manager, not a bank and all customer funds are held by the appointed fund custodians of the underlying unit trust investments – HSBC and State Street – ensuring that your money remains safe and protected.
+In case you’re unaware, Chocolate Finance is a MAS licensed fund manager, not a bank and all customer funds are held by the appointed fund custodians of the underlying unit trust investments – HSBC Trustee and State Street Bank – ensuring that your money remains safe and protected.

 Disclaimer